Femoral nerve dysfunction is a loss of movement or sensation in parts of the legs due to damage to the femoral nerve.

 A nerve is made up of many fibers, called axons, surrounded by insulation, called the myelin sheath.

-The usual causes of femoral nerve dysfunction:
+More common causes of femoral nerve dysfunction are:

 Prolonged pressure on the nerve decreases blood flow in the area.
 This can lead to further complications.

 The femoral nerve can be also be damaged if you have: